-319. Field areas that generally remain wetter, such as those associated with depressions or compacted areas with fine-textured soils, are likely to have much higher rates of denitrification and hence higher losses of N as N_2O , NO_x and N_2 .
+319. Field areas that generally remain wetter, such as those associated with depressions or compacted areas with fine-textured soils, are likely to have much higher rates of denitrification and hence higher losses of N as N2O, NO_x and N2.
 Minimizing N application rates to such areas will mitigate such losses.
 However, managed wetlands are often used to encourage denitrification to minimize damage from excess N. Constructed "bioreactors" can be used to denitrify N from water collected from field drains (see Landscape Measure 5); the collected water may be stored as a potential source of irrigation.
 While such practices can reduce nitrate run-off, increased emissions of dinitrogen reduce landscape level N use efficiency, risking increasing losses of other N forms.
-Overall avoidance of N inputs in high-risk areas will help minimize these trade-offs.
+Overall avoidance of N inputs in high- risk areas will help minimize these trade-offs.
 As discussed further on in chapter VI, buffer strips in addition to tree belts can help protect riparian areas.

-Table V.5: Summary for each form of N loss of the UNECE category for effectiveness/practicality of implementation and magnitude of effect of Field Measure 5
+Table V.5: Summary for each form of N loss of the UNECEcategory for effectiveness/practicality of implementationand magnitude of effect of Field Measure 5

-Nitrogen form NH 3 N 2 O NO x NO 3 - N 2 Overall N Loss

-UNECE Category 3 ^a 1 ^a 1 ^a 1 ^a 1 ^a 1 ^a

-Magnitude of Effect ~ ^b 1 1 1 1 1

-^aIt is hard to define a general reference for this measure, as each situation must be judged in context.
+Nitrogen form form NH 3 N 2 O NO x NO 3 N 2 NLoss UNECE Category 3 ^{a} 1 a 1 a 1 a 1 a 1 ^{a} $\begin{array}{c c} \text{Magnitude} \\ \text{of Effect} \end{array} \sim^{b} \downarrow \qquad \downarrow \qquad \downarrow \qquad \downarrow \qquad \downarrow \qquad \downarrow \qquad \downarrow$ ^a It is hard to define a general reference for this measure, as each situation must be judged in context. ^b Landscape measures related to mitigation of NH 3 impacts are described in chapter VI.